-An 11.6-mile segment of beach (R57 - R121.4) along Ormond Beach, Daytona Beach and Daytona Beach Shores is critically eroded, threatening development and recreational interests, as well as sea turtle nesting areas where the dry sand beach has become very narrow.
+A 16.6-mile segment of beach (R51 - R143) along Ormond Beach, Daytona Beach, Daytona Beach Shores, Wilbur By The Sea and the Town of Ponce Inlet is critically eroded, threatening development and recreational interests, as well as sea turtle nesting areas where the dry sand beach has become very narrow.
 Most of this segment is armored with seawalls.